HTTP Header Fields

 'type/*' indicate all subtypes of a type

 Accept-Charset field indicates response acceptable character sets.
-It makes clients capable to understand special purpose character sets to signal the server to represent document in these character sets.
+It makes clients capable to understand special-purpose character sets to signal the server to represent the document in these character sets.

 Accept-Encoding field is similar to Accept, restricts response acceptable content-coding.

 Accept-Language field is similar to Accept, restricts preferred set of natural languages.